Friday79/math_game/README.md

 - JS

   ### Version use
-  The version use was gitpod which was then push to github repository, with Repo name of Dice_Game
+  The version use was gitpod which was then push to github repository, with Repo name of Math_Game

   Git commands were used throughout the development to push the code to the remote repository.
 The following git commands were used: